antUnity/uActionSystems/README.md

 ### 1. The Action System (`ActionSystem<TAction>`)
 The `ActionSystem` is the central hub for managing gameplay logic.
 It maps specific actions—defined by a generic enum (`TAction`)—to `RuleAssets`.
 This allows you to change the requirements for an action (e.g., "Can I cast this spell?") directly in the Inspector without modifying C# code.

-### 2. The Action Context (`IActionContext`)
+### 2. The Action Context (`IGameContext`)
 Rules are never hard-coded to look at specific components.
-Instead, they query an `IActionContext`.
+Instead, they query an `IGameContext`.
 This context tracks three potential sources of data for any given action:
 * **Environment**: The global system or manager state.
 * **Instigator**: The entity performing the action (e.g., a Player or Unit).
 * **Subject**: The target of the action (e.g., a Chest, an Enemy, or an Item).

-### 3. Data Querying (`IQueryable`)
+### 3. Data Querying (`IGameDataProvider`)
-For an entity to interact with the system, it must implement the `IQueryable` interface.
+For an entity to interact with the system, it must implement the `IGameDataProvider` interface.
 This allows the context to resolve values using `antunity.GameData` assets as keys:
 ```csharp
 public T Query<T>(IGameDataBase data);
 ```